 - Allocation of profits and losses

 - Provisions for buying out a member-owner or transferring their shares in the case of illness or death

 Step Five: Get Licenses & Permits

-But more importantly, regardless of your industry, your LLC must obtain a general state business license.
+Regardless of your industry, your LLC must obtain a general state business license.
 You can easily apply for it by registering through Delaware’s Business OneStop.
-As an added plus, this also gets you registered with the Department of Revenue, the Division of Unemployment Insurance, and the Office of Workers’ Compensation—all requirements you’ll need to meet in later steps.
+As an added plus, this also gets you registered with the Department of Revenue, the Division of Unemployment Insurance, and the Office of Workers’ Compensation — all requirements you’ll need to meet in later steps.

 Last but not least, you should check with your city or county to see if they maintain any licensure requirements.

 One of the most important aspects of running an LLC is ensuring that your business funds remain separate from your personal finances.
 And to do that, you’ll need a separate bank account for your business.

 Obtaining a business bank account is pretty simple, and you can choose the financial institution you like best.
 Some banks will ask to review your LLC’s operating agreement, and it’s a near-certainty that they’ll ask to see your EIN (Employer Identification Number).
 This is a free registration with the IRS, and the number acts a lot like a Social Security number for a business.

 Once you have your account, you’ll be able to get checks, make payments using your business card, and so on.